ViralTexts/gtr-clusters/clusters/18710526-sn87075000-SeventyThousandLetters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ old gentleman was a grand-tatUer.
+This was not the case, but one of pover­
+ty&#x27;s children of the suitable age, had been
+adopted by them, and was to be palmed ofl
+as their own.
+This was necessary, for
+poverty was staring them in the face, and
+onlv the will of her father would enable
+thein still to live in affluence.
+(Jo the passage over from England, the
+child died.
+It became necessary for them
-find another, and on the very day of
+to find another, and on the very day of
 their arrival, they had stolen that of Mrs.
 Avery.